Frequently Asked Questions

 Prices of Cruises

 The prices of cruises vary from ship to ship, from class to class, and to the number of days of the cruise.
 Also the prices of cruises are often changing due to the demand and availability of spaces on the ships.
-Most ships only have 16 passengers.
+Most ships only have 16 passengers or less.
 The more economical Tourist and Tourist Superior Classes tend to sell quickly once Last Minute Pricing is available.

 We update our prices for Last Minute Cruises daily.
 In addition, we do contact every ship to confirm your price and availability before you purchase.
 When you are working with us you will be getting the most update prices for cruises in the Galapagos.